 A. DIY Craft Projects

 Set up a craft station at home with supplies like markers, glue, scissors, and paper.
 Projects can include making friendship bracelets, painting rocks, or creating homemade cards.
+Rotate the materials every week to keep the activity fresh and exciting.
+Display finished creations around the house to boost your child’s confidence and pride in their work.

 B. Visit an Art Studio